conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 In order to modify the ACLs, we recommend you define a dedicated **ACL admin service account**.
 This is a privileged service account and must be defined in the Gateway configuration using the environment variable **`GATEWAY_SUPER_USERS`**, in the case of the `passthrough` Virtual Cluster.
 In our example, we have named this `local-acl-admin`.

 Repeat the steps, as before, using the name `local-acl-admin`.
+Create the service account, get its credentials, save them to file.

 <Tabs>
 <TabItem value="Create the service account" label="Create the service account">